 - Mohs Scale of Rock and Metal Hardness: The early stuff isn't even applicable, due to (mostly) lacking guitars.
-The later (UAIOE onwards) mostly hovers around 6-7, with a few (ie "A Drug Against War", "Son of a Gun") going up to an 8 and a few (ie "Stray Bullet", "Achtung!") around 4-5.
+The later (UAIOE onwards) mostly hovers around 6-7, with a few (ie "A Drug Against War", "Son of a Gun") going up to a 9 and a few (ie "Stray Bullet", "Achtung!") around 4-5.

 - New Sound Album: UAIOE marked the band's transition from straightforward Industrial to Industrial Metal.

 - Self-Parody: "Light", "Megalomaniac", "Sucks", "Inane", "Intro", "Bitches"...